Leo-CICAL/Formation_Git_DVB/Tp/tp.md

 * Sign in to GitHub.
 * On the right side of the page, click on the green `New repository` button.
 * Give your repository any name you like (for example, 'DVBcTroKool' ) and make sure that the repository is public.
-* Also make sure that the `Initialize this repository with a README` is <b>NOT</b> checked.
+* Also make sure that the `Initialize this repository with a README` is <b>NOT</b> checked !

 ## Step 2

 ### Summary

-In this step we will setup the origin for the repository.
+In this step we will setup the origin for the GitHub repository.
 We'll do this by connecting code on our computer to the GitHub repository we just created.

 ### Instructions

-* Create a folder called `myProject`.
+* In your computer, create a folder called `myProject`.
 * Go into that folder.
-* Create a file called `myName.js` and add your name to that file.
+* Create a file called `myName.txt` and add your name to that file.
 * Save the file and open a terminal window (if you're on Windows, Right-Click and Select 'Open a Git Bash').
-* In your terminal window, `cd` to your `myProject` folder.
-O
+* In your terminal window, `cd` to your `myProject` folder (so go to your folder with the terminal).
 * Run `git init`.
   * <details>